 |Active Trader or VIP Discounts||No|

-HotForex is a MetaTrader broker that offers the entire MetaTrader suite, including both MT4 and MT5 desktop and web.
+HotForex is a MetaTrader broker that offers the entire MetaTrader suite, including both MetaTrader 4 (MT4) and MetaTrader 5 (MT5) desktop and web.
 The desktop version supports automated trading systems known as Experts through the MQL5 signals community.

-While MetaTrader4 and MetaTrader5 come standard, HotForex does provide customers an optional suite of trader tools, called Premium Trader Tools, developed by FX Blue Labs.
+While MT4 and MT5 come standard, HotForex does provide customers an optional suite of trader tools, called Premium Trader Tools, developed by FX Blue Labs.
 Highlights from the 12 tools provided in the package include Trade Terminal for advanced order execution, Connect for news, Alarm Manager for alerts, and additional technical indicators like Renko bars, pivot points, and order history.
+The Advanced Insights plugin is also available.

 |Virtual Trading (Demo)||Yes|